liezzzlll/liezzzlll/poetry.md

 <div id="orion">
     <img src="{{ '/assets/img/og.orion.jpg' | prepend: site.baseurl }}" alt="og orion">
 </div>
-Someone, <i> at some point in this silly lil life of mine, </i> cared enough about me to write me this cute poem.
+Someone, <i> at some point in this silly lil life of mine, </i> wrote this cute poem for me.
 He left me tho and I was shattered, as you can see lolz.

 ## i still love an unreal version of you
 I'm still in love with the man\